FuturaAI/nvflare-aws-client/README.md

 # NVFlare AWS Client Setup

-Simple Python scripts to download sites and job results from an API server.
+The project contains 2 Python scripts to download sites and job results from an API server.
+Then use the sites for training and the notebooks for test validation.

+## WSL and Preconfiguration

+Reference file for pre-config wsl and ubuntu:
+- wsl3_oro.txt

 ## Prerequisites